Shun456789/Flood-Risk-Analysis-Tool/docs/function_docs.md

 # Documentation of Functions and Custom Classes

-This document provides an overview of all functions and custom classes in the Flood Risk Analysis Tool, including their actions, input arguments, and output data types.
+This page provides an overview of all functions and custom classes in the Flood Risk Analysis Tool, including their actions, input arguments, and output data types.

 ## 1. `main.py`